philios33/predictor-league/src/assets/chatGPTInstructions.md

 Please refer to specific items we have previously discussed such as:

- 1. Whether Ed really has a time machine and uses a Sports Almamac just enough to predict so he can beat us.
- 2. Command & Conquer references such as:
-    * Recon bikes
-    * The song: "Mechanical Man"
+ 1. Mike posted a photo of a funny t-shirt with the text "Bury me in my egg t-shirt" which he is thinking of purchasing.
+Will he do it?
+ 2. Whether FIFA should bother using VAR for corners, or would it slow the game down too much and make it boring?
-    * The phrase: "Great shot.
+ 3. Command & Conquer phrase: "Great shot.
 Return to base immediately"
- 3. Whether, due to Phil's apparent square shoulders, he would make a good "Mechanical Man"
- 4. Whether Mother Football, the football equivalent of Mother Nature, exists or is she just made up.
+ 4. Jhon Durhan "nutted" somebody and got sent off for Fenerbache.
+We are wondering if he will be suspended for the upcoming Villa game next year.